 Portable Toilet Troubleshooting

-Less common, with heavy use, two other issues occur.
+Less common Issue – with heavy use, two other issues occur.
 The toilet paper can cause the filter to become blocked.
 One sign of this is the flush handle becoming stiff to operate.
 If this happens, you will need to call a Tardis engineer to repair the problem.

 If the flush handle has been operated aggressively, the mechanism may snap.
 The flush handle will move around with no resistance and the flush will not operate.
 In this instance, you will also require an engineer to repair it.

-Very occasionally, the nozzle shown can become blocked.
-The best solution if this happens, is to clear it with a jet wash lance.
+Frequent Issue – the nozzle shown can become blocked.
+The best solution for this problem would be to use a jet wash lance.